Complaints Procedure for Gardeners Northolt

 Stage 1 — Informal resolution: Wherever possible, an initial attempt will be made to resolve the matter informally.
 Clients who are unhappy with their gardening service should raise the matter promptly with the gardener on site or the supervising team member.
 Many concerns can be resolved on the spot by clarifying expectations, making immediate corrections, or arranging a return visit.
 This informal stage aims to conclude matters within five working days from the date the issue is raised.

-Inspector reviewing garden work with clipboard during investigation Stage 2 — Formal complaint: If the issue is not resolved informally, the complainant should submit a formal complaint in writing.
+A smiling woman with long brown hair tied back is working in a well-maintained garden outdoors, wearing a blue and red checkered shirt and gardening gloves.
+She is tending to a flower bed filled with pink and green plants, with a focus on the vibrant blooms and healthy foliage.
+The garden includes a neatly cut grass lawn and is bordered by various shrubs and small trees, creating a lush, inviting outdoor space.
+In the background, there is a garden shed with a transparent roof allowing natural light to filter through, and the environment appears warm and sunny, suggesting fair weather.
+The scene reflects careful garden maintenance and landscaping, which is associated with professional gardening services like those offered by Gardeners Northolt, situated within the West London area, possibly near Northolt.
+Stage 2 — Formal complaint: If the issue is not resolved informally, the complainant should submit a formal complaint in writing.
 The complaint should outline the nature of the concern, the dates and locations of work involved, and the remedial outcome sought.
 On receipt, the gardening company will acknowledge the complaint within three working days and assign a complaint handler who is independent of the original team where possible.

 Investigation and action: The complaint handler will investigate, which may include reviewing work records, photographic evidence, risk assessments, and speaking with staff or contractors involved.
 The investigation will normally be completed within fifteen working days.
 The outcome will be communicated in writing and will include any corrective actions, timelines for completion, and information on escalation rights if the complainant remains dissatisfied.